NuNetwork/documentation/_kb/nu-raspberry-minting.md

 ## Prepare the Raspberry Pi
 #### Download and install NOOBS
-An easy operating system installer which contains Raspbian following the [the official tutorial](https://www.raspberrypi.org/help/noobs-setup/);
+Follow the [the official tutorial](https://www.raspberrypi.org/help/noobs-setup/); to install an easy operating system installer which contains Raspbian on the raspberry.

 #### Update all existing software on the Pi
  - `$ sudo apt-get update`